jhburns/val-bot/README.md

 Type `!painting` to see if it is up

-Type `!val-help` for a list of all commands
+Type `!halp` for a list of all commands

 ## Features
 This bot is a pretty in depth template with some great features: